patmorin/cds-code/simon/simon-task-log.md

 - Created an adjacency list
 - Refactored code into more independent functions
 - Simplified graph plotting
+- label the vertices and the faces

 ## TO DO

-- label the vertices black